bright/new-www/content/blog/risk-management-in-healthcare-2025-guide.md

 * **Cybersecurity Threats Are Rising**: Ransomware attacks on hospitals and healthcare software providers are increasing, putting patient data at risk. **Data backup system** implementations are also now essential due to increasing ransomware threats.
 * **Patient Safety Remains a Top Priority**: Errors in digital health applications can directly impact clinical outcomes, making risk management in healthcare essential.

 ## Without a strong risk management plan, healthcare facilities could face:

+* Legal penalties and fines for non-compliance.
+* Data breaches leading to loss of sensitive patient information.
+* Reputational damage that erodes patient trust.
+* Financial losses due to operational inefficiencies and malpractice lawsuits.